kayazas123/camunda-bpm-dev-docs/howtos/merge-repositories.md

 git log --oneline --graph
 ```

-## Merge the Maven modules (incomplete)
+## Merge the Maven modules

-When merging Java projects, make sure that the Maven modules are covered by the release builds, so that artifacts will become available on Maven central.
-E.g. for `camunda-bpm-platform`, make sure the new modules are covered by the [sonatype-oss-release profile](https://github.com/camunda/camunda-bpm-platform/blob/7.11.0/pom.xml#L187-L205).
+Check the [Create Maven Modules](./create-maven-modules.md) guide to ensure that the modules are correctly integrated into CI and release builds.

 ## Resources